The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 "In my rhymes," he explained, lyrics about shooting back at the police "vents that anger, 'cause I can fire back at the police and won't go to jail for life."
 And ultimately his music was mainly talking about "the oppressed rising up against the oppressor...So the only people that's scared are the oppressors.
 The only people who have any harm coming to them are those who oppress, simple as that."

 The emergence of T.H.U.G.
 L.I.F.E.
-(The Hate U Give Little Infants F--ks Everyone), his mission statement to curb drug use and violence in the inner cities, was as polarizing as you'd expect.
+(The Hate U Give Little Infants F--ks Everyone), his mission statement to curb the drug use and violence plaguing the inner cities, was as polarizing as you'd expect.

 "It's not thugging like I'm robbing people," he told MTV, according to Michael Eric Dyson's 2006 book Holler if You Hear Me: Searching for Tupac Shakur.
 "That's not what I'm doing.
 Part of being a [thug] is to stand up for your responsibilities and say this is what I do even though I know people are going to hate me and say, 'It's so politically un-correct,' and 'How could you make black people look like that?
 Do you know how buffoonish you all look with money and girls and all of that?'
 That's what I want to do.
 I want to be real with myself."